-However, it’s important to understand that Selenium’s greatest power is that it gives programmers “raw” access to the browser.
-Therefore, the programmer must have professional experience in order to write and structure the code in a way that can easily be maintained.
+While Selenium’s greatest power is its ability to give programmers “raw” access to the browser.
+It also means that a programmer should have extensive coding experience to write and structure the code in a way that is maintainable.

-Another thing to note is that Selenium itself only drives the browser; it does not record results or have any reporting capabilities – that’s for the programmer to create and maintain, typically by integrating the Selenium code with an Application Lifecycle Management system such as Azure DevOps.
+Selenium only drives the browser; it does not record results or have any reporting capabilities – that’s for the programmer to create and maintain, typically by integrating the Selenium code with an Application Lifecycle Management system such as Azure DevOps.

-Because of this, Selenium is an excellent choice for automating testing of web-based enterprise applications such as ServiceNow, Salesforce, SharePoint, Sitecore, SAP and many others -- including those not beginning with the letter ‘S’.
+It's frequently used for automated testing of web-based enterprise applications such as ServiceNow, Salesforce, Oracle, SharePoint, Sitecore, SAP and many others.

 All of these examples have a lot of things in common.
 As explained in the Sauce Labs’ introduction to Selenium, there are six basic steps in creating a Selenium script for test automation: